 The problem is that there is no uniformity in the forms being used: the decision is made on a school-by-school, program by program basis.
 It would be far better if there was one form used by every school and sports program.

 There is one PPE form which is now used widely enough that is considered the "model form."
-The form, produced by a consortium of medical societies, has come to be known as "The Five Society Monograph."
-This unwieldy descriptive sounds like a reference to a mysterious conspiracy but in truth it just is a high falutin way of saying that five medical groups (American Academy of Family Physicans, The American Academy of Pediatrics, The American Medical Society For Sports Medicine, The American Orthopaedic Society for Sports Medicine, and the American Osteopathic Academy of Sports Medicine) got together and developed a model PPE form.
+The form, produced by a consortium of medical societies, has come to be known as "The Six Society Monograph."
+This unwieldy descriptive sounds like a reference to a mysterious conspiracy but in truth it just is a high falutin way of saying that six medical groups (the American Academy of Family Physicans, The American Academy of Pediatrics, The American Medical Society For Sports Medicine, The American Orthopaedic Society for Sports Medicine, the American College of Sports Medicine, and the American Osteopathic Academy of Sports Medicine) got together and developed a model PPE form.
 If you go on the Internet and search "preparticipation physical examination" you'll find a number of versions of the Five Society Monograph form.
+[Editor's Note: A 2014 study finds that only 23 states mandate a single statewide PPE form, and, of those, only 8 (covering 11% of US high school athletes) use the Six Society Monograph].

 But wait!
 Don't rush out and pull a random version of the form off the Internet to give to your child's doctor to complete.
 Some schools and YSO modify the form in stylistic and substantive ways.
 Check with your school first to make sure your child's physcian uses the precise form it requires.